When Aurora reads a configuration file and finds a Job definition, it:

 failure.

-by issuing an aurora job kill
+You can terminate a Task by issuing an aurora job kill command, which

-state.
+moves it into KILLING state.
 The scheduler then sends the agent a

-.
+request to terminate the Task.
 If the scheduler receives a successful

-response, it moves the Task into KILLED
+response, it moves the Task into KILLED state and never restarts it.

-state via the aurora job restart
+If a Task is forced into the RESTARTING state via the aurora job restart

 command, the scheduler kills the underlying task but in parallel schedules